vnali/craft-asset-indexes-extra-docs/README.md

  - Based on selected item, there are sub items that you should select. for example, after selecting 'entry',  section and entry type and sites should be selected.

 `Field Mapping`
-if you want to use an indexed asset on created item, specify the custom field for this asset.
+If you want to use an indexed asset on created item, specify the custom field for this asset.

 `Select users`
 Specify this option can be used by which users.